Sample Courses/Reading Lists

 Intersectional Communication

-This class centers around communication as it relates to intersectionality.
+This upper-level undergraduate class centers around communication as it relates to intersectionality.
 Together, we will learn about and explore the history of intersectionality, its roots in Black feminism, as well as its contemporary applications/debates.
 Students will read about and discuss academic and popular debates about intersectionality’s nuances, history, relationship to communication, potential shortcomings, and more.
 We will discuss how intersectionality applies to our own lives and as well as contemporary issues both inside and outside of academia, centering critical discussion about how communicative processes interact with multiple systems of privilege and power.
 Students will develop a working knowledge of key referential texts on intersectionality, its historical development, as well as its relationship to communication.
 Students will be able to articulate how intersectionality relates and/or applies to contemporary social issues, how it shapes one’s social location/identity, and how it can determine differential access to societal resources and privileges.
 Students will also be able to articulate how power and communication are intimately entangled, the implications intersectionality has for thinking about ethical communication, and how communication strategies might be useful in naming, challenging, and unseating unequal power relations.

 Sample Reading List